inspiros/tvdcn/README.md

 #### From TestPyPI:

-_This is not available yet because repairing PyTorch extension wheels is fairly complicated, please proceed to [instructions to build from source](#from-source), which is very easy._
+_This is not available yet, please proceed to [instructions to build from source](#from-source), which is very easy._

 [tvdcn](https://test_pypi.org/project/tvdcn) will provide some prebuilt wheels with CUDA 11.8 at **TestPyPI** (this is not intended to be a standalone library).